Patient safety: Quality improvement and safety initiatives in pediatrics

-In order to reduce these errors the attention on safety needs to revolve around designing safe systems and processes.
-Slonim and Pollack point out that safety is critical to reduce medical errors and adverse events.
+In order to reduce these errors, the attention to safety needs to concentrate on designing safe systems and processes.
+Slonim and Pollack point out that safety is critical to reducing medical errors and adverse events.
 These problems can range from diagnostic and treatment errors to hospital-acquired infections, procedural complications, and failure to prevent problems such as pressure ulcers.
-In addition to addressing quality and safety issues found in adult patients there are a few characteristics that are unique to the pediatric population.
+In addition to addressing quality and safety issues found in adult patients there are a few characteristics that are unique to the pediatric population: